Reader Contribution: So you think the Tories are economically competent? Think again ...

 As you can see, we have the 6th lowest debt/GDP percentage of the G7.

-However it is valid to argue that in both cases, the government did not anticipate or plan for the events that came about even though they were in receipt of solid evidence that they would at some point occur.
-In the case of Brown’s government, he could have read a little more economic history and tightened up financial regulation in the City though this would have only been effective in the UK.
-In Johnson’s case, the Covid inquiry has shown that he and his government reacted indecisively and responded incompetently to the crisis thus making a bad situation far worse than it might have been.
+That said, it is valid to argue that in both cases, the governments concerned did not anticipate or plan for the events that came about even though they were in receipt of solid evidence that they would at some point occur.
+In the case of Brown’s government, it applied only “light-touch” regulation to the City whereas he should have read a little more economic history, particularly about the US economy between 1896 when McKinley was elected, to 1936 when Roosevelt enacted the first and second of his “New Deals”.
+Had Brown tightened up financial regulation in the City, though this would have only been effective in the UK, the crisis may have been a little less detrimental.
+In Johnson’s case, the Covid inquiry has shown that he and his government reacted indecisively and responded incompetently and too slowly to the crisis thus making an already bad situation far worse than it should have been.

 Tables 2 and 2a show that Thatcher/Major were successful in bringing down the deficit.
 How?
-Firstly they privatised everything they could which brought £bns into the treasury.
+Firstly they privatised everything they could which brought £billions to the Treasury.
 Secondly they cut public services.
-Thirdly they used the windfall of North Sea oil revenues to prop up their economic failures.
-Debt itself still increased.
+Thirdly they used the windfall of North Sea oil revenues to hide the failings and consequences of their economic mis-management such as unemployment.
+Debt however still increased.

 Under Blair and Brown, the debt and deficit increased because they restored public services and had to deal with the global financial crash.
 Under the various Tory administrations that followed both debt and deficit increased even more than under Blair and Brown.
-Yes they had to deal with Covid but as stated above, they did so incompetently and their austerity period suppressed salaries which meant that people we not spending much if any money and consumer spending is a very significant factor in generating economic growth.
+Yes they had to deal with Covid but their austerity suppressed salaries which meant that people were not spending much, if any, money and consumer spending is a very significant factor in generating economic growth.
+Both the right wing IEA and Adam Smith Institute and the left wing NEF and Common Wealth agree on that point at least.
+With regard to policies to deal with a structural deficit, the left and right disagree almost entirely.

 Unemployment

+Sources3.
 The Tories are very fond of saying that every Labour government has left office leaving unemployment higher than when they came into power.
-Indeed Andrew Griffith MP only recently repeated this in parliament on 28/02/2026 when he was deputising for his leader at Prime Minister’s Questions.
-The Tories repeat this lie ad infinitum and at every opportunity they get.
-Well I’ve not researched every labour government since 1945 but sticking with the periods of time we are examining, lets’s see if this is true.
+Indeed Andrew Griffith MP only recently repeated this in parliament on 28/01/2026 when he was deputising for his leader at Prime Minister’s Questions.
+The Tories repeat this lie ad infinitum and at every opportunity.
+Well I’ve not researched every labour government since 1945 but sticking with the periods of time we are examining, lets’s see if this is true:

 Average Salary

-Table 4 is fairly self explanatory - basically any number less than 1 in the column headed ‘Ahead of/Behind Inflation’ means that wages fell in real terms.
-The table shows clearly that under the various Tory administrations between 2010 and 2024 (and especially under austerity in which the British people were forced to pay the gambling debts of Cameron’s and Osborne’s Tory donating city mates) wages were ruthlessly suppressed (this is why NHS resident doctors are saying enough is enough and are striking).
+Sources4.
+Table 4 is fairly self explanatory.
+Any number less than 1 in the column headed ‘Ahead of/Behind Inflation’ means that wages fell in real terms.
+The table shows clearly that under the various Tory administrations between 2010 and 2024 (and especially under austerity in which the British people were forced to pay the gambling debts of Cameron’s and Osborne’s Tory donating city mates) wages were ruthlessly suppressed (this is why NHS resident doctors are saying enough is enough and are striking - their pay is still 7% lower in real terms than it was 16 years ago in 2010).
 It’s unfortunate that Labour is copping the worst of the NHS doctors’ anger when this was the Tories’ doing but hey ho).

-This is also how the Tory governments between 2010 and 2024 were able to reduce unemployment; reduce wages (oh and remove workers’ rights too) and you make it more attractive to employ people albeit on wages that many could not live on.
+This is also how the Tory governments between 2010 and 2024 were able to reduce unemployment; reduce wages (oh and remove workers’ rights too) and you make it more attractive for unscrupulous employers to employ people but those jobs offered wages on which many could not live hence more and more people were forced to claim in-work benefits through the Universal Credit system.

 Under all other administrations Wages kept well ahead of inflation.